Bitcliq-Technologies/supplyChainETH-workshop/README.md

 ## Workshop Main Topics
 * Blockchain advantages for a supply chain with diagrams
-* Description of a public and permissioned blockchain
+* Description of a public / permissioned / hydrid blockchain
 * Caracteristics of Ethereum and how it works on high level (diagrams and etherscan)
 * How to interact with Ethereum (testnet Rinkeby)
     * Participants are encouraged to install Metamask on their browser